Four-Legged Heroes: Dogs in the Military

 I’ve always wanted to attend the annual New Year’s Day Rose Bowl parade, but when I finally got to attend it wasn’t even the floats that wowed me the most … it was the dogs.

 That year, I had the pleasure of meeting several service members who were riding on a float supporting the US Military Working Dog Teams National Monument, which made its debut in 2013.
-It was there that I met Sgt.
-1st Class Charles “Chuck” Shuck and his dog Gabe, who had just received the American Humane Association Hero Award for his work in Iraq.

-After meeting Gabe and several other distinguished canine veterans, I wanted to learn more about the eventual landing place for the memorial: The US Military Working Dog School, located at Lackland Air Force Base in Texas.
+After meeting several distinguished canine veterans, I wanted to learn more about the eventual landing place for the memorial: The US Military Working Dog School, located at Lackland Air Force Base in Texas.
 While researching the training facility known more affectionately as “Dog School”, I also learned some other amazing facts about dogs in the military:

 - Dogs have served with US soldiers in every major conflict since the Civil War.